hands on calculator

 Steven Edwards, Partner, Insolvency and Recovery

-The economic environment for independent schools has changed rapidly over the past twelve months and the pace of change shows no sign of abating.
-This has followed the impact of Brexit, the COVID-19 pandemic and ongoing political pressures.
+The economic environment for independent schools has changed rapidly over the last few years and the pace of change shows no sign of abating.
+This has followed the impact of Brexit, COVID-19 and ongoing political pressures.

 It is important to fully understand the reason why funding gaps and cashflow problems exist.
 Governors often look to sell a school’s most valuable asset, land and buildings, to plug a funding gap and maintain educational activities.
 This can provide additional reserves but the issues that caused the school’s financial difficulties, such as a poor business operating model need to be understood before a decision to 'sell the family silver' is taken.
 Without understanding the reason why funding issues exist, the additional reserves may just be delaying the inevitable.